deadzing/odin-recipes/README.md

 # odin-recipes

-I am going to write food recipes website with a brutalist style using only html tags for now.
+I am going to write a food recipes website with a brutalist style using only html tags for now.
 CSS will be added later.